Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Lee from Jesup, GA

 When covering patio cushions or patio pillows, look for tablecloths on clearance.
 The material is really durable and has some stain and water repellent in it.
-You can also re-spray it with a good stain repellent.
-I found some beautiful brightly striped ones at Target yesterday that will coordinate well as pillow covers with my patio furniture.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.